Yes, there is plant sex, at least in accordance with the same manner that we perceive sexuality in humans.

 In coconut and in many palms, multiple numbers of both flowers occur in the same cluster or inflorescence.
-Multiple number of flowers may also be borne on separate inflorescences, as in corn (the tassel and the miniature ear).
+The multiple numbers of flowers may also be borne on separate inflorescences, as in corn (the tassel and the miniature ear).

 In dioecious plants, the staminate and pistillate flowers are borne on different individual plants.
 Exemplified by the date palm (Phoenix dactylifera), there are male and there are female plants in the same way that there are human males and females.